Canal Place One

 1. There is no parking for guests or visitors on the Canal Place Property.
 Guests should be directed to the public garage next door.

-2. All visitors and guests must enter through the front lobby entrance.
+2. All visitors and guests must enter through the front lobby entrance unless escorted by a resident.

 Pick Up and Delivery of Packages